-The Benefits of WorkJanuary 22, 2018 Blogs, Character Development, Integrating Bible, Science, and Life Experiences Tim Jennings, M.D.
+The Benefits of WorkJanuary 22, 2018 Blogs, Character Development, Integrating Bible, Science, and Life Experiences by: Tim Jennings, M.D.

 Human beings were created in the image of God.
 He is the Creator, and, therefore, we are designed to be creators in our own sphere.
 We are built to be industrious, creative, builders, designers, and workers!